georgealways/lil-gui/Guide.md

 added to the GUI.
 You can pass that object to `gui.load()` to restore the saved values.

 The following creates a GUI that can save a preset.
 Press the savePreset button, then modify any controller.
-Pressing the recallPreset button restores the values you saved.
+Pressing the loadPreset button restores the values you saved.

 ```js
 let preset = {};